santigarcor/laratrust/docs/usage/blade_templates.rst

 Blade Templates
 ===============

-Three directives are available for use within your Blade templates.
+Five directives are available for use within your Blade templates.
 What you give as the directive arguments will be directly passed to the corresponding ``Laratrust`` function. :

 .. code-block:: php